Magiciens de la terre: L'Exposition Coloniale

-In addition to the "Primitivism" show, Magiciens de la Terre worked with the 1931 show, L’Exposition Coloniale as a counter-reference point.
-This exhibition was organized in a typical colonial fashion, to show the economic and moral superiority of the French country, as well as the products of the grateful colonized.
+In addition to the "Primitivism" show, Magiciens de la Terre worked with the 1931 show, L'Exposition Coloniale as a counter-reference.
+This exhibition had been organized in a typical colonial fashion, to show the economic and moral superiority of France, as well as the products of the colonized.
 The souvenir medal from the exhibition speaks volumes.
 The bas-relief features a Western woman on the right (A personification of France with references to allegorical representations of Liberty, Truth, or Wisdom) outstretching her arm to gently comfort and protect her smiling representations of ethnic stereotypes.
 The Paris Colonial Exhibition is covered within the Magiciens catalog, where this show's colonialist ideology is explained.
-This show served as a definition of what Magiciens was not.
+This show served as a counterexample of what Magiciens was not.

-Paris Biennial

-Although Magiciens served to counteract the ideology expressed in the two shows, Magiciens was also meant to resolve some long-standing problems of the format of the Paris Biennial.
+Although Magiciens served to counteract the ideology expressed in the two shows, the show was also meant to resolve long-standing problems of the format of the Paris Biennial.
 In years past, the French curatorial team would select the countries to be exhibited, and representatives from the respective countries would select artists that they deemed the greatest artistic talents of their nation.
-In the view of certain art critics, this method was seen to have failed for including non-Western artists who those critics regarded as second-rate practitioners (in style and content) of artistic movements that originated in the West.
-It was felt that these artists were not exemplary of the diversity of human cultures, and their work only strengthened Western hegemony.
-But other critics saw in such pronouncements as "second rate" and "originated in the West," the very eurocentrism these critics were reputedly denouncing, especially as many of the so-called "Western" styles could trace their origins to visual cultures outside and older than Western civilization.
-In this light, the lack of self-reflection by these critics, with regard to their own criteria and self-reference, showed the entire enterprise of Western criticism to be wanting of a deeper self-analysis, at the same time as it exposed an urgent need for a more thorough exposure to, and exchange with, cultures and histories still distinct from the West.
+In the view of certain art critics, this method was seen to have failed for including non-Western artists whom those critics regarded as second-rate practitioners (in style and content) of artistic movements that originated in the West.
+Another critical view was that these artists were not exemplary of the diversity of human cultures, and their work only strengthened Western hegemony.
+But other critics saw in such pronouncements as "second rate" and "originated in the West," the very Eurocentrism these critics were reputedly denouncing, especially as many of the so-called "Western" styles could trace their origins to visual cultures outside and older than Western civilization.
+In this light, the lack of self-reflection by these critics, with regard to their own criteria and self-reference, showed the entire enterprise of Western criticism to be wanting of a deeper self-analysis, at the same time as it exposed an urgent need for a more thorough exposure to, and exchange with, cultures and histories distinct from the West.

 With the failings of the previous shows in mind, Martin organized Magiciens by selecting one hundred artists from around the world: fifty from the so-called "centers" of the world (the United States and Western Europe) and fifty from the "margins" (Africa, Latin America, Asia, and Australia).
 No specific criteria were set up for the selection of the individual works in the show as long as this numerical ratio was maintained.
-When selecting artists from outside the Western tradition, the curator claimed to choose artists according to their artworks’ "visual and sensual experiences."
-Martin explains:
+When selecting artists from outside the Western tradition, the curator claimed to have chosen artists according to their artworks' "visual and sensual experiences".
+Martin further explained: